 Where do I start?

-Set a goal for yourself and use the goal to help create your marketing plan.
-Then you can use your marketing plan to keep you on track and avoid options that don’t meet your marketing goal.
+Set a goal for yourself and use this end goal to help design a marketing plan.
+Then n use your marketing plan to keep you on track and avoid options that don’t meet your marketing goals.

 As stated in other sections of this website, Webb Publishing feels that an appropriate starting goal for a new self-publishing author is recovery of cost and the satisfaction of seeing your book in print.